 Jim Furyk: "A lot of the defence of this golf course really is the Bermuda rough.
 You have to hit fairways.
 Some of them are very thin and very difficult to hit.
 16 comes to mind.
 And then also I'd say the severity of the greens.
 They're very quick.
 And they have a lot of slope from back to front and I hit a lot of putts today where I had 20 footers for birdie and really was putting extremely defensive because I was above the pin on the wrong side of the hole.
 And it's tough to stay patient.
 You got a short iron your hand, whip one in there 15, 18 feet behind the hole and you realize it's really not a great opportunity for birdie.
 And it's similar to the style of greens I grew up on, pitching very severe from back to front.
 But it's tough to make putts because you have a lot of putts that have a lot of break to them."

 Chris Kirk: "I'd say this course and Boston are probably the most similar as far as it's a lot of drivers and it's a long golf course and not a whole lot of wedges in.
 So it's going to favour guys that are hitting their drivers real well and obviously putting well.
 These greens, like I said, are in perfect shape.
 They are very, very tricky to read with the grain, and the ball doesn't generally goes with the grain, but not always.
 So it can be despite how perfect they roll, they can be tough."

-Path to Victory: Below are the end of round positions for the last 5 Tour Championship winners:
+Path to Victory: Below are the end of round positions for the last 8 winners of this event:

 Incoming form of winners since 2010: